lehenric/notes/README.md

 * [ nvim ](https://neovim.io/) - I'm too lazy to setup variable for vim/nvim variation
 * [ lsd ](https://github.com/Peltoche/lsd) - same as above - but `lsd` is really nice looking
 * [ pandoc](https://pandoc.org/) - for generating htmls
-* python3 - no need for python but lazy to implement browsing via custom htmls for clickable links for now

 ## Setup